 PI: Lynn Prince Cooke

 Lynn Prince Cooke (DPhil, University of Oxford) is Professor of Social Policy at the University of Bath.
-Her research draws on sociological and economic theories to deepen our understanding of gender inequalities in paid and unpaid work, and their impact on family stability.
-Her dominant tool is comparative analysis of large-scale cross-sectional and longitudinal surveys, but she often frames these analyses in their historical institutional context.
-A good example of this is her book, Gender-Class Equalities in Political Economies (2011, Routledge).
+Her research draws on sociological and economic theories to deepen our understanding of how inequalities in paid and unpaid work vary not just between women and men, but also among women and among men.
+Her dominant tool is comparative analysis of large-scale cross-sectional and longitudinal surveys, framing these analyses in their institutional contexts.
+One example of this is her book, Gender-Class Equality in Political Economies (2011, Routledge).
 Her research has appeared in American Journal of Sociology, European Sociological Review, Journal of Marriage and Family, Journal of Social Policy, and others.
-Lynn serves as a board member of the International Sociological Association’s Research Committee on Poverty, Social Welfare and Social Policy (RC19), and on the editorial boards of Gender & Society, European Sociological Review, and Journal of Marriage and Family.
+In the past, Lynn has been a consulting editor for American Journal of Sociology, and on the editorial board of Gender & Society.
+She is currently on the editorial boards of European Sociological Review and Journal of Marriage and Family.
+Since 2014 she has been a board member of the International Sociological Association’s Research Committee on Poverty, Social Welfare and Social Policy (RC19) (re-elected 2018).

 Research Associate: Rossella Icardi